coryfcowden/amiga-debug-app/README.md

 # amiga debug app!

+## installations:

-- i installed qrcode.react
+- installed qrcode.react
-- im using an ESLint and Prettier extension
+- using an ESLint and Prettier extension
-- i installed React icons
+- installed React icons

 using: